trimstray/nginx-admins-handbook/README.md

 ## Reverse Proxy

-This chapter describes the basic configuration of a my private proxy server.
+This chapter describes the basic configuration of my proxy server (for [blkcipher.info](https://blkcipher.info) domain).

 #### Installation